leon4rd/test/README.md

-## I gave all my dead batteries away today, free of charge.
+## I decided to sell my Hoover… well it was just collecting dust.